 For Christmas this year, Cedar and I were going to make homemade wool felt play food kits for the kids in our family, as holiday gifts.
 However, we’re not the best sewers.
 We made some and did okay, but we need more practice before our sewing crafts are gift-ready.
-Still, since we wanted to make homemade gifts vs. buy toys or something else, we had some brainstorming sessions and settled on homemade recycled chunky crayons and homemade memory games.

 If you’re looking for a fun homemade gift project that your child can help with (my ten-year-old easily helped to make these) then this game is a great fit.
 Memory is fun and educational for young children.
 This game can help teach shapes, colors and words.
 You could even make a game with matching numbers or letters to help teach other early childhood comprehension skills.

 This homemade memory game is also quick (so last minute if necessary) and allows you to use up excess paper scraps and stickers you have laying around the house.
 Plus it’s very inexpensive and nice if you’re aiming for a low-cost, non-commercial holiday.

 About two evenings of concentrated work – all-in-all we made games for three kids in about 6 hours.
 Not bad.
 It would have been faster had we used wooden squares vs. stars because there would have been no tracing and exact cutting involved, but the stars are soooo darn cute.